What is a cookie

 <?php print_r($_COOKIE); ?>

 PHP Cookies are part of the HTTP header.
-Therefore, in a PHP script, if it is not set before any other output is sent to the browser, you will get warning like "...headers already sent....".
+Therefore, in a PHP script, if it is not set before any another output is sent to the browser, you will get a warning like "...headers already sent....".

 To get rid of the problem, you may use "Output buffering functions".
-Following code shows how to add a output buffering function.
+Following code shows how to add an output buffering function.

 <?php ob_start(); //at the begining of the php script //your code goes here //add these two lines at the end of the script $stuff = ob_get_clean(); echo $stuff; ?>

 To delete a cookie value, you may set the expiry time of the cookie in the past.
 In the following code snippet, cookie expiry time is set one hour before.

 <?php $cookie_value = "w3resource tutorials"; setcookie("w3resource", $cookie_value, time()-3600, "/home/your_usename/", "example.com", 1, 1); ?>